kwiamwis/aalenia/potservers/pvp.md

 ## Marks
 * You may run `/Marks` to receive marks (per-character cooldowns apply!), and this command is run for you when you spawn a character
 * Quest reward marks are multiplied by 5
-* Visit the Banker NPC to place your marks in a per-character bank account
+* Visit a Banker NPC to place your marks in a per-character bank account
 ## Growth
 * Characters spawn as adults
-* Set your character's growth stage if you are not in combat and you can edit abilities with `/growth`, `/grow`, or `/g`
+* Set your character's growth stage permanently if you are not in combat and you can edit abilities with `/growth`, `/grow`, or `/g`
+* Turn your character into a hatchling temporarily if you are not in combat and are able to edit abilities with `/Baby`
 * Death will not remove a character's growth
 * Quest reward growth is multiplied by 5
 ## Teleportation